 Joanna Welborn was born and raised in the foothills of Western North Carolina.
 While studying Sociology and Spanish at Appalachian State University, she participated in the Into the Fields Internship in 1996.
-She has studied documentary photography at the Salt Institute for Documentary Studies in Maine and at Duke's Center for Documentary Studies and continues to do documentary and fine art photography.
+She studied documentary photography at the Salt Institute for Documentary Studies in Maine and at Duke's Center for Documentary Studies and continues to do documentary and fine art photography.
 Joanna served as SAF's Assistant Director for 5 years before moving into the position of Communications & Outreach Director, where she coordinates SAF's alumni program, public outreach and presentations, communications, and documentary work.

 Executive Director | Email